Today we sadly have two of the worst episodes from Atlantis’ first outing.

 · I wonder if the god can be seen from “Athar”, AHAHAHA.

-· Joseph Mallozzi says this is his least favourite episode of
+· Joseph Mallozzi says this is his least favourite episode of the entire franchise.

 Quote of the episode: “I have lived in solitude for so long that when you asked me to come to Atlantis”